Is Creatine Monohydrate Healthy? Read This Before Taking It.

 I could cite endless studies ‘proving’ the safety of creatine in the short and long-term.

-However, you’d be foolish to only pay attention to studies without looking at real life case studies.
-The reason being research is often backed and funded by supplement companies (making it biased).
+However, you’d be foolish to only pay attention to studies without looking at real-life case studies.
+The reason is that research is often backed and funded by supplement companies, making it biased.

-Also ‘trusted authorities’ making statements on certain supplements may also to be taken with a pinch of salt.
+Also, ‘trusted authorities’ making statements on certain supplements may also be taken with a pinch of salt.
 For example, the International Society of Sports Nutrition claims that creatine is safe and has no adverse affects (2).
 However, just from quickly looking at their website, you’ll see that some of their sponsors are supplement companies which sell creatine products (such as MuscleTech, Dymatize and Creapure).
-Thus, if they came out and said anything different to this — they may lose sponsors and funding.
+Thus, if they came out and said anything different to this, they may lose sponsors and funding.

 sponsors